deephaven-examples/solo-que-tournament-bracket-creator/README.md

 ## Notes

 There are two scripts that do basically the same team - split up a group of 16 players in to 4 teams of 4 that are evenly matched based on the results of a seeding match.
 The first, which splits the teams using a brute force technique, takes ~27 seconds to run on my Macbook Pro.
 The second, which splits teams using a more elegant solution, takes ~0.05 seconds on my Macbook pro.
 This is approximately a 540x speedup.
 For an explanation of each solution, which gives more insight into the reasons for the drastic speedup, see the `Docs` folder.

+The code in this repository is built for Deephaven Community Core v0.19.1.
+No guarantee of forwards or backwards compatibility is given.